IsuruGunarathne/wso2-IS-docker-kubernetes/Readme.md

-# Deploying and IS 6.1 docker image
+# Deploying an IS 6.1 docker image

 ## Deploying on docker